TechnicalParadox/readme-js/README.md

 * [Questions](#questions)
 ---------------
 ## Installation:
 Download files.
-Run 'npm init' in root directory.
+Run 'npm init' in root directory and name the package 'readme-js'.
+Run 'npm install' in root directory.
 Run 'node index.js' to launch application.
 ## Usage
 Launch the application and follow the prompts to generate your project's README!